hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ### Process Not Responding

 After PotPlayer invokes *yt-dlp.exe* through the yt-dlp extension. it takes some time to obtain the available links.
-When extracting a large playlist, the import may take over five minutes to complete.
+When extracting a large playlist, the import may take several minutes to complete.
 If necessary, adjust the timeout settings in the [TARGET] section of the configuration file, especially ***playlist_metadata_timeout***.
 Aside from this, *yt-dlp.exe* may occasionally hang due to failed connections to the target server or errors in interpreting the URL content.